Thorium compounds: Oxides and hydroxides

 In air, thorium burns to form the binary oxide thorium dioxide, ThO2, also called thoria or thorina.
 Thoria, a refractory material, has the highest melting point (3390 °C) of all known oxides.
 It is somewhat hygroscopic and reacts readily with water and many gases, but dissolves easily in concentrated nitric acid in the presence of fluoride, like neptunium dioxide and plutonium dioxide do.
 When heated, it emits intense blue light, which becomes white when mixed with its lighter homologue cerium dioxide (CeO2, ceria): this is the basis for its previously common application in gas mantles.

 Reports of thorium peroxide, initially supposed to be Th2O7 and be formed from reacting thorium salts with hydrogen peroxide, were later discovered to contain both peroxide anions and the anions of the reacting thorium salt.
+The mixed hydroxide-hydroperoxide Th(OH)3OOH has been prepared.
+It decomposes at 120 °C to yield thorium dioxide and water.

 Thorium monoxide has been produced through laser ablation of thorium in the presence of oxygen.
 This highly polar molecule is calculated to have one of the largest known internal electric fields.

 Thorium hydroxide, Th(OH)4, can be prepared by adding a hydroxide of ammonium or an alkali metal to a thorium salt solution, where it appears as a gelatinous precipitate that will dissolve in dilute acids, among other substances.
 It can also be prepared by electrolysis of thorium nitrates.
 It is stable from 260–450 °C; at 470 °C and above it continuously decomposes to become thoria.
 It easily absorbs atmospheric carbon dioxide to form the hydrated carbonate ThOCO3·xH2O and, under high-pressure conditions in a carbon dioxide atmosphere, Th(CO_{3})_{2}·½H_{2}O or Th(OH)_{2}CO_{3}·2H_{2}O. Several mixed oxides are known, such as BaThO3, which has the perovskite structure.